opengeospatial/e-learning/source/wfs/text/operations.rst

       <wfs:member>324800</wfs:member>
       </wfs:ValueCollection>

+.. _wfs_describefeaturetype:

 DescribeFeatureType
 -------------------

+Returns a description of the structure, including properties, of the feature type specified in the request.

 Request
 ^^^^^^^

-Returns a description of the structure, including properties, of the feature type specified in the request.

 An example of a DescribeFeatureType request is: